Seattle has always wanted to be San Francisco.

 Inevitably, when speaking of early Seattle, one must speak of vice.
 After lumber made Seattle, prostitution sustained it.
 By 1861, ten years after the Denny Party landing, Seattle had become a rough logging town largely populated by young, virile men — with scarcely any women to potentially quench their primal desires.
-It was a town of bachelors with an established payroll and no commercial entertainment available.
+It was then a town of bachelors with an established payroll and no commercial entertainment available.
 Within such a scenario, prostitution was inevitable — and San Francisco also played a major role in this stage of Seattle’s early economic growth.

 In the summer of 1861, John Pinnell (or Pennell, in some sources), the proprietor of several lucrative brothels in San Francisco, arrived in Seattle on a lumber schooner and quickly established the young town’s first brothel.
 Due to objections from the young town’s mavens of morality, the brothel was built on land rejected by more respectable business tenants: an area of sawdust fill just south of Mill Street (now Yesler Way) at Second Avenue and South Washington Street.
 Pinnell got approval from the town authorities in return for paying a $1,200-per-year license fee and a promise to keep his business activity confined to the designated area.
 He named his new brothel Illahee — Chinook Jargon for “home away from home” — but locals would soon call it the Mad House and the Sawdust Pile.
 The surrounding neighborhood would quickly become Seattle’s first red-light district.

 Since white women were few in the new town, Salish women staffed Illahee at first: few of them locals, many of them most likely from British Columbia.
 Pinnell lured these women to Illahee with promises of a better life for both the women he recruited and their families.
 He began by approaching the Salish tribes in the region and offering a trade: he would provide each tribe with provisions and trade goods, and in return the women would work in his brothel, bringing comfort and company to the many lonesome lumberjacks of the region.
 He also promised to educate and otherwise attend to the needs of the Salish women.